parthapritamkaran/IOTproject_raspberry/README.md

 https://io-tproject-frontend-z4e9-yf6oj0c6h.vercel.app/
 ```

-## Installation and Setup For Local Running
+## Setup for Running the Project Locally
 This project is organized into three separate repositories:

 - **Backend repository**